daniel-chris-lucas/learning/JavaScript/Angular2/01-simple-reddit-clone/README.md

-# ng-book 2: Simple Reddit-like App
+# ng-book 2: Simple Reddit Clone

 > A simple voting app that resembles a minimal-reddit link voting app in Angular 2.